Jalisco Mexican Food: Dishes that Will Enchant You

 Cocadas

 As its name says (coconut), this typical dessert is made with grated coconut, milk, cinnamon, and sugar.
-The history of this dessert comes from the time of the Spanish Civil War when there were not enough seeds to feed the soldiers, so coconut began to be eaten but in small pieces (grated).
+The history of this dessert dates back to the Spanish Civil War.
+There were not enough seeds to feed the soldiers.
+Therefore, coconut began to be eaten in small pieces (grated).

 The nuns of that time prepared this delicious dessert with a cinnamon mixture.
 Yummy!
 They were made with egg yolk, which gave them their characteristic yellow color.
-There are also different varieties of cocadas: soft (unbaked), with a little bit of chocolate, fresh coconut, firm with ripe coconut, and those that are baked with an egg that has a more rustic texture.
+Additionally, there are also different varieties of cocadas.
+For instance, soft (unbaked), with a little bit of chocolate and fresh coconut, firm with ripe coconut.
+Also, those that are baked with an egg that has a more rustic texture.

 jalisco mexican food